sravyamalyala7/DSA-Java/README.md

 ### Linked Lists
 - Singly Linked List (Create and Display)
 - Search an Element in a Linked List
+- Insert at Beginning
+- Insert at End
+- Count Number of Nodes
+- Delete a Node
+- Reverse a Linked List

 ## Goal